All Episodes

 It was not an elected official.

-It was somebody works for Obama.
+It was somebody who works for Obama.

-So I threw the Lincoln analogy at a close aid to the president last week, and he said, you know, with this Republican, with this way politics of Washington today, they'd still be slavery.
+And he said, you know, with this Republican, with this way politics of Washington today, they'd still be slavery.

-Lincoln wouldn't have been able to navigate the polarization between the media, between this and what would F. Chuck said it was an interesting and depressing observation from this very smart White House aide.
+Lincoln wouldn't have been able to navigate the polarization between the media, between this and what F. Chuck said it was an interesting and depressing observation from this very smart White House aide.

 So here's F. Chuck Todd of NBC HBO.

-F. Chuck Todd, NBC HBO, telling us how smart this Obama aide is for realize that with the Republicans and the way Washington is today, there'd still be slavery if not for the Democrats.
+F. Chuck Todd, NBC HBO, telling us how smart this Obama aide is for realizing that with the Republicans and the way Washington is today, there'd still be slavery if not for the Democrats.

 Interesting and depressing observation from this very smart White House aide, who in truth doesn't know what he's talking about.